jbuget/SandboxJS/README.md

 ## Browser auto-refresh

 If you access [http://localhost:8080/webpack-dev-server](http://localhost:8080/webpack-dev-server), a WebSocket is created and the application is running in an
-Iframe, that automatically refresh the page whenever a change is done in the code.
+Iframe, that automatically refreshes the page whenever a change is done in the code.

 It is because the application is actually running through an Express server, thanks to webpack-dev-server tool, cf. task `start` in "scripts" section of `package.json` file.